armthethinker/personal-site/projects/samsung.md

 ---

 {% include p-section.html
-   header="Caveat"
+   header=""
    subheader=""
-   content="<div class='alert alert-danger'>What lies below is either properly obfuscated to comply with my NDA or is already public.
-I share my high level Samsung work and personal 3D work.
-The views here are my own and not necessarily shared by Samsung.</div>

-I can't talk about what I do exactly, but I can give a bit of insight into how I work on any spatial design problem.
-Some of my work is pure design research, some is for future products, and the rest is for somewhere in between.
+   content="<div class='alert alert-warning'>Since my NDA prohibits me from talking about what I do exactly, this page shares high level details about my Samsung work plus more details about my personal spatial computing work.</div>
+"
+%}

+{% include p-section.html
+   header="The general problem I solve" subheader="" content="> Spatial computing is an entirely new medium.
+I figure out how to make it more human.

+   I think beyond our current black rectangles.
+I create novel interactions and product strategies.
+I figure out how to meet or overcome our constraints.
+I design for moving targets and design for various device capabilities simultaneously.
 "
 %}